-The year 2020 kept many of us safely tucked away in the countryside, the mountains, or the seaside.
-If you were among the lucky ones who spent the lockdown in nature, you might have noticed some changes in your health, your stress levels, and your approach to life...
+If you were among the lucky ones who spent the COVID lockdowns far from the city, as you made an escape to nature, you might have noticed some changes in your health, your stress levels, and your approach to life...

-Humans don't need to be connected with nature: we ARE nature!
+Humans don't need to be connected with nature - we ARE nature!
 Our biology is akin to nature, evolved and grown alongside it, being part of a greater system.
-And yet we see ourselves as being such a superior species; we don't need nature anymore.
+And yet we see ourselves as a superior species; we no longer need nature.
 Aside from wrecking our homeland for our insipid consumerist needs, we think we can cheat our way to health within our concrete jungles.